What is Windscribe?

 Windscribe Ltd is an internet security and privacy company based in Ontario, Canada.
 It is a relative baby to the VPN industry, having only been founded in 2016.

 The bulk of the details are on the Pricing page.
-Unlimited plans enjoy unlimited devices, 46 server locations, unlimited bandwidth, OpenVPN configuration, built-in firewall and ad blocker, and peer-to-peer (P2P) support.
-The Limited plan has a budget version of these features, allowing only one device, access to eight server locations, 10 GB of bandwidth per month, and no OpenVPN configuration.
-It does, however, have a built-in firewall and ad blocker, along with P2P support, like the paid versions do.
+Unlimited plans enjoy unlimited devices, 50 server locations, unlimited bandwidth, OpenVPN configuration, built-in firewall and ad blocker, and peer-to-peer (P2P) support.
+The Limited plan has a budget version of these features, allow access to 11 server locations, 10 GB of bandwidth per month, and no OpenVPN configuration.
+It does, however, have a built-in firewall and ad blocker, along with P2P support and unlimited devices, like the paid versions do.

 Is Windscribe Secure?